JNadler-Block/ParallelRadixSort/README.md

 This program implements an in place parallel radix sort
 using buckets to sort by Most Significant Digit.

-Created by Jackson Nadler-Block in CSE111 in collaboration with David C. Harrison.
+Created by Jackson Nadler-Block in CSE111 in collaboration with Dr. David Harrison.